By

 Application of appropriate statistical methods

-Calculate essential descriptive measures.
-Apply mean, median and standard deviation.
+Calculate key descriptive statistics.
+Apply mean, median, and standard deviation.
 Analyze the distribution of your data.
 Identify trends and patterns.

 Creation of visualizations and summary tables

-Transform your analyses into visual insights.
-Create graphs adapted to each type of data.
+Turn your analyses into visual insights.
+Create charts tailored to each type of data.
 Develop interactive dashboards.
-Make results easy to understand.
+Make it easier to understand the results.

 Check the accuracy of your calculations.
-Compare results with source data.
+Compare the results with the source data.
 Test consistency with previous periods.
 Document your methodology to ensure reproducibility.

 Practical applications of descriptive analysis in digital marketing

-Descriptive analysis improves marketing decisions by transforming raw data into actionable insights.
+Descriptive analytics improves marketing decisions by transforming raw data into actionable insights.
 It answers the fundamental question: what happened in our campaigns?

-Marketers use descriptive analysis to measure campaign effectiveness.
-They examine impressions, clicks and conversions by channel.
-This method calculates ROI by comparing costs with revenues generated.
-Dashboards synthesize these metrics to identify high-performance campaigns.
+Marketers use descriptive analytics to measure campaign effectiveness.
+They examine impressions, clicks, and conversions by channel.
+This method calculates return on investment by comparing costs to revenue generated.
+Dashboards summarize these metrics to identify high-performing campaigns.

-- Engagement rate: likes, shares and comments per publication
+• Engagement rate: likes, shares, and comments per post

-Descriptive analysis maps customer interactions across all contact points.
-It identifies pages visited, time spent and products consulted.
-These data reveal typical paths to purchase.
+Descriptive analysis maps customer interactions across all touchpoints.
+It identifies the pages visited, the time spent, and the products viewed.
+This data reveals typical paths leading to purchase.

 Sales analysis by marketing channel

 Companies compare the performance of each channel: email, SEO, paid advertising.
-Descriptive analysis shows the contribution of each source to total sales.
+Descriptive analysis shows the contribution of each source to total revenue.

 Periodic reporting and executive dashboards

 Monthly reports summarize key indicators for management.
-Visualizations make it easy to quickly understand trends and anomalies.
+Visualizations facilitate quick understanding of trends and anomalies.

 Tools and technologies for descriptive analysis

-Tools for descriptive analysis vary according to your needs and technical expertise.
+The tools for descriptive analysis vary depending on your needs and technical expertise.
 Excel remains the basic tool for simple statistics.
-It quickly calculates averages, medians and standard deviations.
-Google Sheets offers similar functions, with the added advantage of collaborative working.
+It quickly calculates averages, medians, and standard deviations.
+Google Sheets offers similar functions with the added advantage of collaborative work.

 Analytics platforms transform your web data into actionable insights.
 Google Analytics tracks visitor behavior and measures conversions.
-Adobe Analytics offers more advanced analyses for large enterprises.
-Mixpanel excels in tracking user events.
+Adobe Analytics offers more advanced analytics for large enterprises.
+Mixpanel excels at tracking user events.

 Business intelligence solutions are revolutionizing data visualization.
 Tableau creates interactive dashboards without programming.
 Power BI integrates seamlessly with the Microsoft ecosystem.
 Looker enables real-time analysis directly from your databases.